stellar/soroban-quest/quests/1-hello-world/README.md

 ### Authenticate with Discord

-In one of your `bash` shells in the bottom panel of your Gitpod Workspace, run the following command:
+In one of your `bash` shells in the bottom panel of your Gitpod Workspace, run the following command.

 ```bash
 sq user
 ```

 If you see that you are successfully authenticated, you can keep moving.
-Otherwise, you should run:
+Otherwise, you should login with the following command.

 ```bash
 sq login
 ```

-to sign in with your Discord account.
+This will sign you in with your Discord account.
 You'll then be prompted to complete KYC or submit tax information, if either are required of you.

-**Note:** If you haven't completed the KYC flow and tax submission on the [Stellar Quest site][sq-site], your ability to claim XLM rewards will be affected by that.
-Complete those steps so we can give you the rewards you've worked really hard for!
+> _Note:_ If you haven't completed the KYC flow and tax submission on the
+> [Stellar Quest site][sq-site], your ability to claim XLM awards will be
+> affected.
+Complete those steps so we can give you the awards you've worked
+> really hard for!

 ### Retrieve your Quest Account

 Before you can play, you must retrieve the `Quest Keypair` for the quest you want to play.
-You get that information by running the following:
+You get that information by running the following command.

 ```bash
 sq play 1 # use whichever quest number you are trying to play